msteeger/homebridge-http-slider/README.md

 # homebridge-http-slider
-A homebridge plugin to provide a simple slider, that calls specific http urls at specific states.
+A homebridge plugin to provide a simple slider, that calls specific http-urls at specific states.

 # Installation